 What Are the Pet Restrictions for Ireland?

 Although many countries ban certain dog breeds (and sometimes cats, too), Ireland does not impose an outright ban.
-Instead, they list “restricted” dogs which must be muzzled when in public, held on a “strong” leash, and handled by someone who is at least 16 years old.
+Instead, they list “restricted” dogs that must be muzzled when in public, held on a “strong” leash (no longer than 2 meters or 6.5 feet), and handled by someone who is at least 16 years old.
 These are the restricted breeds:

 - American Pit Bull Terrier

 - Doberman Pinscher

 - Japanese Akita

 - Japanese Tosa